 Typically a Stars4Media initiative revolves around one topic, under one wave.
 However, it is possible that applicants propose a topic of their choice which is cross-wave (e.g. data journalism addressing the topic of diversity).
 These topics are only indicative.
 Stars4Media welcomes bottom-up ideas.

 As a media organisation or tech company you will:

 To participate you have two options:

 - If you choose to submit directly a well-developed Proposal for Initiative, there are two deadlines: May 1st 2021, or July 1st 2021.
-Applicants who will submit by 1st of May will have the opportunity to pitch their idea at the Stars4Media Lab event on June 1st and receive further coaching.
+Applicants who will submit by the 1st of May will have the opportunity to pitch their idea at the Stars4Media Lab, at the end of May, and receive further coaching.
 One can submit a Proposal just for the July 1st deadline but we encourage early submissions.

 - You also have the option to send us first a draft Proposal for Initiative at firstname.lastname@example.org, by pre-filling the application form.
 In this case, a team of media experts and practitioners can provide coaching and guide you to design your initiative.
-To benefit from the support and guidance of a Stars4Media media expert during the application phase, you will need to submit your draft idea before 15/04/2021.
-The expert assigned to you will help you develop an application in line with the Stars4Media objectives, and will challenge your ideas and help you find partners in case you apply as an unpaired applicant.
+The expert assigned to you will help you develop an application in line with the Stars4Media objectives, she/he will challenge your ideas, and help you find partners in case you apply as an unpaired applicant.

 - Physical mobility and virtual cooperation: starting on 15 September 2021, for a period of a maximum of 4 months per initiative, the selected media professionals will carry out their initiative.